-Land Use and Community Design Activities Silver The city adopted the Downtown Redlands Specific Plan, which identifies four goals to guide the future of Redlands, including: a) promote Downtown Redlands' economic vitality by encouraging a mix of uses and by encouraging transit-oriented development in the vicinity of the proposed railway station, b) create a pedestrianoriented environment, c) maintain and enhance a distinct Redlands character, which is based upon its historical elements, and d) enhance and extend the civic realm through vibrant streetscapes.
-Gold - 2.
-Developed the Orange Blossom Trail Master Plan to identify opportunities and constraints to increasing multimodal connectivity in the city. - 3.
-In 2011, the city adopted a countywide Non-motorized Transportation Plan for the purpose of establishing a document to guide the development of the local non-motorized system for cycling and walking.
+Level Land Use and Community Activity Reported Silver Adopted Downtown Redlands Specific Plan which identifies four goals to guide the future of Redlands, including: 2015 A. Promote Downtown Redlands' economic vitality by encouraging a mix of uses and by encouraging transit oriented development in the vicinity of the proposed railway station; B. Create a pedestrian-oriented environment; C. Maintain and enhance a distinct Redlands character, which is based upon its historical elements; and D. Enhance and extend the civic realm through vibrant streetscapes.

+Level Land Use and Community Activities Reported Gold 2.
+Developed the Orange Blossom Trail Master Plan to identify opportunities and constraints to increasing multi-modal connectivity in the city.
+2015 3.
+In 2011, the city adopted a county-wide non-motorized transportation plan for the purpose of establishing a document to guide the development of the local non-motorized system for cycling and walking.
 As a part of this, the city is implementing sections of the plan that address cycling and walking issues and the needs in the City of Redlands.

-Platinum 4.
-The city has recently completed the placement of nine lane miles of traffic calming measures and bicycle lanes, as a part of a comprehensive plan to institute such measures city-wide.
+Level Land Use and Community Activities Reported Platinum 4.
+The city has recently completed the placement of 9 lane miles of traffic calming measures and bicycle lanes, as a part of a comprehensive plan to institute such measures city-wide.
 These bicycle lanes provide bicycle access to transit services on major transit corridors and other routes that attract bicyclists, serving schools and the University of Redlands.
+2015